jbloomlab/seqneut-pipeline/README.md

     - `./results/sera/{serum}/titers_median.csv`: titer for each virus against the serum, reported as the median across replicates.
 You should track this file in the repo.
     - `./results/sera/{serum}/titers_per_replicate.csv`: titers for each replicate of each virus against the serum.
 You should track this file in the repo.
     - `./results/sera/{serum}/curves.pdf`: PDF rendering of the neutralization curves for the serum.
 You do not need to track this in the repo as a HTML version of a notebook containing the plots is tracked in `./docs/`.
-    - `./results/sera/{serum}/curvefits.pickle`: pickle files with the `neutcurve.CurveFits` object for this serum, after applying QC filters.
+    - `./results/sera/{serum}/curvefits.pickle`: pickle file with the `neutcurve.CurveFits` object for this serum, after applying QC filters.
 You do not need to track this in the repo as both the plots and numerical data are rendered elsewhere.
     - `./results/sera/{serum}/serum_titers_{serum}.ipynb`: Jupyter notebook that aggregates titers for a serum across all plates.
 You do not need to track this in the repo as a HTML version of the notebook is tracked in `./docs/`.
     - `./results/sera/{serum}/serum_titers_{serum}.html`: HTML rendering of the Jupyter notebook that aggregates titers for a serum across all plates.
 You do not need to track this in the repo as it will be rendered in `./docs/` when the pipeline runs successfully.

+  - Results related to aggregated titers across all sera after applying all quality control:
+    - `./results/aggregated_titers/titers.csv`: titers for all sera / virus (median of replicates).
+You should track this file as it has the final processed results.
+    - `./results/aggregated_titers/curvefits.pickle`: pickle file with the `neutcurve.CurveFits` object holding all final curves.
+You do not need to track this in the repo, but if you have further code that makes specific plots you may want to use this.
+    - `./results/aggregated_titers/titers.html`: interactive plot of titers for all sera.
+You do not need to track this in the repo as it is rendered in `./docs/` when the pipeline runs successfully.
+    - `./results/aggregated_titers/aggregate_titers.ipynb`: Jupyter notebook that aggregates all the titers.
+You do not need to track this in the repo.

   - `./logs/`: logs from `snakemake` rules, you may want to look at these if there are rule failures.
 They do not need to be tracked in the repo.